Oboz Arete Low BDry - Women's Review

-Multi-directional lugs and sticky rubber provided impressive traction on a variety of surfaces, including snow and wet trails.
-While shoes with a wider platform have a higher rubber-to-rock ratio, preferred for off-trail and very technical trails, the Arete performs well on volcanic and forested trails, alike.
+Multi-directional lugs and sticky rubber provided impressive traction on various surfaces, including snow and wet trails.
+While shoes with a broader platform have a higher rubber-to-rock ratio, preferred for off-trail and very technical trails, the Arete performs well on volcanic and forested trails, alike.

 The Arete is about the middle of the pack of all of the hiking shoes we have tested in terms of weight.
-The support and traction that it offers, however, are typical of much heavier shoes.
+However, the support and traction that it offers are typical of much heavier shoes.
 We measured them to weigh 1.49 lbs on our scale in US Women's size 7.

 — Laurel Hunter